How to Use the Sanitize Value Feature

 In the post, the content will look like this: “Jonh Doe.”

-That’s all about using the Sanitize value feature available for Text and Textarea Fields from the JetFormBuilder plugin for WordPress.
+That’s all about using the Sanitize value feature available for form fields from the JetFormBuilder plugin for WordPress.